The Methodology

 Foundation

+How big is the opportunity?
 Who are you building for?
 What jobs do they need done?
 Who else is trying to solve this?
-These four modules replace the first phase of a consulting engagement: the research where you gather context, map competitors, and define your target customer.
+These modules replace the first phase of a consulting engagement: the research where you gather context, size the market, map competitors, and define your target customer.

 Value: Stop building for imaginary demand.
 Understand the target customer, user, stakeholder, or participant ecosystem, their switching triggers, and your competitive gaps before you write code, launch operations, or commit capital.